Courses in Philosophy

 PHIL 320 - Foundations of Modern Philosophy (3)

-A study of topics such as the mind-body problem, the quest for certainty, the justification of governmental authority, and the place of values in a mechanistic world, through selections from the writings of the principal philosophers of the 17th and 18th centuries, including Hobbes, Descartes, Spinoza, Leibniz, Locke, Berkeley, Hume, and Kant.
+A study of topics such as the mind-body problem, the quest for certainty, the justification of governmental authority, and the place of values in a mechanistic world, through selections from the writings of the principal philosophers of the 17th and 18th centuries, such as Hobbes, Descartes, Spinoza, Leibniz, Locke, Berkeley, Hume, and Kant.

 PHIL 330 - Bioethics (3)